jamezmca/learn-to-code/course notes/html_css.md

 HTML tags in general typically serve 1 of 3 general purposes -> *container, typography, or miscellaneous*.

-**Container Tags** deal with the containerization or grouping of contents.
+**-> Container Tags** deal with the containerization or grouping of contents.
 This could be by arranging associated contents in a row, in a column, or even in a grid.
 We can think of it as if we we're organizing clothing within a set of drawers.
 We might have a drawer for all things lower body, and within the draw we might have individual subcontainers for shorts, socks and undergarmets, and perhaps socks are further segregated into grouping of long socks and short socks.

 Typically the containerization of contents is determined by the relatability of the content.
 If some information pertains to some other, we'll likely contain them together.
 Equally the relation might be determined by styling requirements; i.e. this element is spaced or styled depending on another.
 The primary container tags are as follows: